preciousrex5-source/FUTURE_CS_02/README.md

 "Setup Instructions"

-Prepare the Data:
+1.Prepare the Data:

-Used the file SOC_Task2_Sample_Logs.txt as the data source.
+2.Used the file SOC_Task2_Sample_Logs.txt as the data source.

-Saved the file locally
+3.Saved the file locally

 ""Import into Splunk""